 - On May 18, 2017

-- athlete monitoring, data, injury, performance, training load
+- athlete monitoring, athlete monitoring, data, data, injury, injury, performance, performance, training load, training load

 It was easily the most useful conference I had been to: “Monitoring Athlete Training Loads — The Hows and the Whys” in Doha, Qatar.
 Therefore, when a consensus statement around best practice of monitoring athlete training loads (from some of the best minds in the field) was released I was very intrigued.
 In this blog, we look to present how this consensus statement can be applied to your organisation straight away!

 Please note: much of this material was pulled directly from the original article and should acknowledge the authors on their great work.
 Credit goes to Pitre C. Bourdon, Marco Cardinale, Andrew Murray, Paul Gastin, Michael Kellmann, Matthew C. Varley, Tim J. Gabbett, Aaron J. Coutts, Darren J. Burgess, Warren Gregson, and N. Timothy Cable.

 You may download and read the full article for free here.

 Training load is broadly categorised as either:

 - Internal: the relative biological (both physiological & psychological) stressors imposed on the athlete.
 I.e. heart rate, blood lactate and rating perceived exertion (RPE)